-The application of artificial intelligence in the enterprise will profoundly change the way businesses work.
-Companies are beginning to incorporate AI into their business operations with the aim of saving money, boosting efficiency, generating insights and creating new markets.
+The application of artificial intelligence in the enterprise is profoundly changing the way businesses work.
+Companies are incorporating AI technologies into their business operations with the aim of saving money, boosting efficiency, generating insights and creating new markets.

 - The domain of artificial intelligence is changing rapidly because of the tremendous amount of AI research being done.
 The world's biggest companies, research institutions and governments around the globe are supporting major research initiatives on AI.